| History of Closing Credits StylesOnce the cliffhanger point of each episode of Sons

 but it was cut into three half-hour segments for screening in

+the UK; these credits were therefore created specially.
 The first three UK Gold episodes were actually more

 'realistic' in the way they ended, insofar as the picture froze